Scope of Practice

 Principle of Ethics I, Rule of Ethics D: Individuals shall not misrepresent the credentials of aides, assistants, technicians, support personnel, students, research interns, Clinical Fellows, or any others under their supervision, and they shall inform those they serve professionally of the name, role, and professional credentials of persons providing services.

-The supervising SLP must ensure that clients and subjects are informed of the title and qualifications of the assistant.
-This is not a passive responsibility; that is, the supervisor must make this information easily available and understandable to the clients or subjects and not rely on the individual to inquire about or ask directly for this information.
-Any misrepresentation of the assistant's qualifications or role could result in a violation of the Code of Ethics by the supervisor.
+The supervising SLP must ensure that students, patients, clients, caregivers, and research subjects are informed of the title and qualifications of the SLPA.
+This is not a passive responsibility; that is, the supervisor must make this information easily available and understandable to the students, patients, clients, caregivers, and research subjects and not rely on the individual to inquire about or ask directly for this information.

 Principle of Ethics I, Rule of Ethics E: Individuals who hold the Certificate of Clinical Competence may delegate tasks related to the provision of clinical services to aides, assistants, technicians, support personnel, or any other persons only if those persons are adequately prepared and are appropriately supervised.
 The responsibility for the welfare of those being served remains with the certified individual.

 The supervising SLP is responsible for providing appropriate and adequate direct and indirect supervision to ensure that the services provided are appropriate and meet practice standards.
-The SLP should document supervisory activities and adjust the amount and type of supervision to ensure that the Code of Ethics is not violated.
+The SLP must consider student, patient, or client needs and the SLPA’s knowledge and skills to determine what constitutes appropriate supervision, which may be more than the minimum required in state regulations.
+The SLP must document supervisory activities and adjust the amount and type of supervision to ensure that the Code of Ethics and Assistants Code of Conduct are followed.